Medical Debt Collection Agency in Tennessee

 Can medical debt affect my credit score in Tennessee?

-Yes—medical tradelines may still appear.
-MSB can suppress reporting on request, and we will adjust when federal rules change.
+Yes.
+Medical tradelines may appear.
+MSB suppresses reporting on request and will adjust when federal rules change.

 How does medical debt collection differ from other debt?